-Metiér’s four product lineup is focussed solely on jackets and gilets fitted with its signature integrated lighting technology.
+Metiér’s four product lineup is focused solely on jackets and gilets fitted with its signature integrated lighting technology.
 The Beacon is its all-round shell jacket.

-The jacket is easy to live with and comes with a dedicated wash bag and a cleaner included, alongside extensive care instructions.
+The jacket is easy to live with and comes with a dedicated wash bag and cleaner, alongside extensive care instructions.

-Sizing is snug, so pay attention if you can stomach the £250 price tag and are interested in buying one.
+Sizing is snug, so pay attention if you can stomach the £250 price tag.

 The Rapha Commuter jacket is a relatively affordable offering from the premium British brand.
 Immediate Media

 - Range of bright colour choices (and black)